-The other restaurant we loved was Los Laureles which has a large menu but our favourites were breaded fish and chicken strips although they have a big menu to choose from.
+The other restaurant we loved was Los Laureles which has a large menu but our favourites were breaded fish and chicken strips.

 Our week seemed to fly past and before long it was time to leave and fly to Mexico City from La Paz airport.

 We’ll definitely return to La Paz with its beautiful ocean views, stunning sunsets, and laid back atmosphere.

 The Nitty Gritty

 How To Get To La Paz And Away

 La Paz is on the Eastern Coast of Baja and has its own airport but depending on where you are arriving from it may not be the best option.